m-nobinur/BinBlogger/README.md

 ## Contribution and Support

-If you want you can to contribute to this project.
-For that you need to fork the project.

-Support this project giving a star ❤️
+Fork the project to contribute and give a star❤️ to support.

 ## Contact